NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson04_design_formulas.md

 1. Test for the effect of `treatment`.

-2. Test for the effect of `genotype`, while regressing out the variation due to `treatment`.
+2. Test for the effect of `genotype`, while regressing out (taking into account) the variation due to `treatment`.

 3. Test for the effect of `genotype` on the `treatment` effects.